William Miles, Fire Chief

 Today’s Firefighters Do Far More than Fight Fires

-Starting with Class #247, the Massachusetts Firefighting Academy’s Career Recruit Firefighter Training Class shifted from a nine-week to a 10-week program.
+Starting with Class #247, the Mass.
+Firefighting Academy’s Career Recruit Firefighter Training Class shifted from a 9-week to a 10-week program.
 Instead of three recruit classes of 24 students every three weeks, the academy now has two classes of 36 recruits every five weeks.
 There is still a total of 72 recruits on the Stow campus all the time.
-The longer program adds more practical time for recruits, including training in water rescue, power saws, additional live fire training,and more focus on Firefighter I/II practical skills.
+The longer program adds more practical time for recruits, including training in water rescue, power saws, additional live fire training, and more focus on Firefighter I/II practical skills.

 Basic Firefighter Skills

 Students receive classroom training in all basic firefighter skills.
 They practice first under non-fire conditions and then during controlled fire conditions.
 To graduate, students must demonstrate proficiency in life safety, search and rescue, ladder operations, water supply, pump operation, and fire attack.
 Fire attack operations range from mailbox fires to multiple-floor or multiple-room structural fires.
 Upon successful completion of the Recruit Program all students have met national standards of National Fire Protection Association 1001 and are certified to the level of Firefighter I and II, and Hazardous Materials First Responder Operational Level by the Massachusetts Fire Training Council, which is accredited by the National Board on Fire Service Professional Qualifications